g3vind/g3vind/README.md

 A passionate frontend developer from India.

 - 🌱 I’m currently learning **ReactJs** and **Redux**
-- 👨‍💻 All of my projects are available at [govind-kumar.netlify.app](https://govind-kumar.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://g3vind.github.io/portfolio/))
 - 📫 How to reach me: [g3vind@gmail.com](mailto:g3vind@gmail.com)

 **Languages:**